General,

 It is worth mentioning that the competition has been held annually since 2006 by the international company “Synopsys”, which specializes in developing integrated circuits and the software used in their development.
 Moreover, participants from over 15 countries around the world take part in this international microelectronics Olympiad.

-Read moreA team from the King Abdullah II School of Engineering at Princess Sumaya University for Technology clinched first place...
+Read moreA team of students from the Department of Data Science at Princess Sumaya University for Technology (PSUT) won first pla...

 Read more